 How to Smoke Weed in Your Room without it Smelling:

-1) The Sploof – Have you ever wondered, what is a sploof?
+The Sploof – Have you ever wondered, what is a sploof?
 Well, consider yourself now in the know: a sploof is any kind of homemade smoking device that acts as a weed smoke filter; it could be as simple as taking an old paper towel or toilet paper tube, cramming it full of dryer sheets with another dryer sheet rubber banded across the end.
-Then when you take a hit, you exhale through the sploof and it lessens the smell.
-It won’t get rid of the weed smell completely, but it does make it easier to cover up your dank bombing with candles, burning incense, or weed air fresheners.
+Then when you take a hit, you exhale through the sploof and it lessens the skunk smell.
+It won’t get rid of the weed smell completely, but it does make it easier to cover up the marijuana smell with candles, burning incense, or weed air fresheners.

 (A Smoke Buddy, weed pipe and some nugs of weed - Mr Smoke Buddy on Instagram)

-3) Moving Air – Basically, using fans or windows to ventilate the area that you are smoking in.
-Bathroom fans or kitchen oven vent fans, even an open window and a box fan can remove the smoke smell from the room and thus, can be filed under ‘How to Smoke Weed In Your Room Without It Smelling’.
-The downside is that the smell is outside your house or apartment and passersby can sometimes smell the dankness.
+Moving Air – Basically we mean using fans or windows to ventilate the area that you are smoking in.
+Bathroom fans or kitchen oven vent fans, even an open window and a box fan can remove the smell of marijuana from the room and thus, can be filed under ‘How to Smoke Weed In Your Room Without It Smelling’.
+The downside is that the outside your house or apartment may smell like weed, and passersbys may not appreciate the smell of the beautiful marijuana plant as much as you might.
 The wife and I frequently hotbox in our bathroom, then afterwards vent the air out via flicking on the switch for the bathroom fan in the ceiling; and, of course, spraying down the room with weed air freshener after or lighting an incense to further defumigate.
 Likewise, having an outdoor smoke sesh gives you plenty of ventilation, especially on a breezy day, but you gotta be mindful of who can see you and who you might be upwind of – so a little wariness and precaution is advised.